zzcczc/COMP0035-tutorials-2025/docs/8_classes_database_2/8-09-comparison.md

 Use SQLModel to write the queries.
 Please try at least 1 select and 1 update query.

-Reflect on the trade-off of query complexity and data integrity.
+Reflect on the implications for query complexity and data integrity.

 1. List all Paralympics (games) with their year and type.
 2. List all winter Paralympics (games) and include: host, year, number of participants.